Ana Brnabić: Politics

 In May 2018, Brnabić took over the Ministry of Finance until the new Minister was appointed, following the resignation of Dušan Vujović.
 On 29 May 2018, she appointed Siniša Mali as Vujović's successor on that position.
 On 26 July 2018, Brnabić hosted a ceremony at the United States Congress in Washington, which was held to mark the 100th anniversary of raising the Serbian flag in front of the White House.

 In October 2019, the Prime Minister confirmed she had joined the ruling Serbian Progressive Party.
 On 25 October 2019, Brnabić signed a Free Trade Agreement between Serbia and the member states of the Eurasian Economic Union (EAEU), extending the list of Serbian products that can be exported to the EAEU territory.

 After the COVID-19 pandemic spread to Serbia in March 2020, Brnabić was appointed for the head of the Health Crisis Committee.
 After president Vučić declared a state of emergency on 15 March, the government issued regulations on measures during a state of emergency with the aim of suppressing the consequences of the outbreak.
 A curfew was introduced for the first time in Serbia since World War II.
 Brnabić was elected as vice president of SNS in November 2021.
 Her third cabinet was elected on 26 October 2022.

+She was elected president of the National Assembly of Serbia on 20 March 2024.
+As first deputy prime minister, Dačić assumed the role of acting prime minister until the election of a new government.